rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

     else:
         return self.class_labels[0]
 ```
-7. We create another functions that returns the probability distribution over the model classes
+7. We create another function that returns the probability distribution over the model classes  @Rodney why??
+You need to explain these steps to help people understand more.
 ```python
 def return_probabilities(self, counts):
     """